Enhancing Multi-Camera People Tracking with Anchor-Guided Clustering and Spatio-Temporal Consistency ID Re-Assignment: Acknowledgement

 \section{Acknowledgement}

-This work was supported by Electronics and Telecommunications Research Institute (ETRI) grant funded by the Korean government.
-(23ZD1120, Regional Industry IT Convergence Technology Development and Support Project).
-We also want to acknowledge and thank National Center for High-Performance Computing from Taiwan for providing the computing resources.
+This work was supported by ETRI grant funded by the Korean government (23ZD1120, Regional Industry IT Convergence Technology Development and Support Project).
+We also want to acknowledge and thank NCHC from Taiwan for providing the computing resources.

 { }